India’s HealthPlix raises $13.5 million to help doctors treat patients more efficiently – TechCrunch

 On Wednesday, the startup said it has raised $13.5 million in its ongoing Series B financing round.
 The round was led by Lightspeed Venture Partners.
 The startup has now raised about $23.5 million to date.

 “What sets HealthPlix apart is its doctor-first B2B approach.
 Doctors are the most influential decision-makers in healthcare.
-We believe whichever platform wins their trust will have the sole right to orchestrate the entire $88 billion of healthcare spend,” said Vaibhav Agrawal, Partner at Lightspeed, in a statement.
+We believe whichever platform wins their trust will have the sole right to orchestrate the entire $88 billion of healthcare spend,” said Vaibhav Agrawal, partner at Lightspeed, in a statement.

 “The impact is very clear — improved health outcomes for patients, better practices for doctors, 10x better Insights for pharma and med device companies, and superior underwriting capability for insurers.”